Guides Finances

 At this point, you also want to factor in all your existing debt obligations.
 The current Total Debt Servicing Ratio (TDSR) threshold is 55%.
 That means you can only use up to 55% of your gross monthly income on all debt.

-If you have no existing debt, congratulations.
-You can also max out the amount you can use for your mortgage repayments.
-But if you intend to buy a car or take a renovation loan to spruce up your new crib, your home loan instalment amounts will be smaller.
+If you have no other debt, great!
+You can maximise the amount you use for your mortgage.
+However, if you’re planning to buy a car or take a renovation loan, your mortgage repayments will need to be adjusted accordingly.

 3. Pick a home loan suited to your financial goals